Requirement for Entering Students

 Write your Texas Tech "R" number and the semester you are entering Texas Tech on this form (e.g. Fall 2015) before submitting it.

-IMPORTANT: You must send the original, notarized form to Student Health Services.
+IMPORTANT: You hand deliver the original, notarized form to Student Health Services or to the table in the Hold Removals Room.
 Emailed, faxed forms or photocopies are not acceptable.
 Initiate your request to TDSHS well before your intended registration date.
 It may take several weeks to receive your form during rush times.

 The following timelines apply for submitting documentation proving you've had the meningococcal vaccine, that you can't take the vaccine because of medical reasons OR that you decline the vaccine because of reasons of conscience, including a religious belief.

-Submit your documentation to Student Health Services at least two weeks before your intended registration date, even if it is during Red Raider Orientation, to prevent registration delays.
+Submit your documentation to the Immunization Record Upload Center at least two weeks before your intended registration date, even if it is during Red Raider Orientation, to prevent registration delays.

 Student Health Services